bettercontext/btrx/docs/user-guide/getting-started.md

 # Getting Started

-Better Context is an AI-powered tool that helps you maintain consistent coding guidelines and provides contextual information about your projects to AI assistants.
+Better Context is a developer tool that maintains consistent coding guidelines and provides contextual project information to AI assistants.
+Simply run one command from any project directory to start an MCP server that gives AI tools structured access to your repository while keeping everything local on your machine.

 ## What Better Context Does

 - **Analyzes your codebase** to generate context-specific coding guidelines
-- **Connects with AI tools** like Claude to provide better, more consistent suggestions
+- **Connects with AI tools** like Cline or Cursor via MCP
-- **Maintains project context** including Git information and repository structure
 - **Works locally** - all your code stays on your machine

 ## Quick Installation